The Magic and Mystery of Psychedelic Therapies

 Meanwhile, Western anthropologists and physicians had discovered the plant’s psychotropic powers.
 “From the start, the Wixárika have taken in sick Westerners, researchers, and Native Americans, and taught them about peyote,” says anthropologist Estrella Castillo ’19GS, a PhD candidate at Yale who studies the intersections of psychedelics, Indigenous knowledge, religion, and environmental justice.
 Castillo worries that the current hype around psychedelic-assisted therapy is boosting demand for mescaline — at the expense of the Wixárika.

 With Westerners, she says, “there is an extractive relationship, including the borrowing of cultural elements.”
-She adds that tribal elders are willing to share their knowledge, so long as the substance is “neither vulgarized nor burglarized: the elders ask that their rituals, knowledge, and prayers not be borrowed without prior consent; that an elder be present to facilitate the healing ceremony and safeguard from potential harm; and that the medicine be ethically sourced.”
-With psychedelic clinics and churches burgeoning, Castillo says, some are attempting to “use tools from Indigenous peoples that they have not worked to earn.”
+She adds that tribal elders are willing to share their knowledge, so long as the substance is “neither vulgarized nor burglarized: the elders ask that their rituals and knowledge not be borrowed without prior consent; that an elder be present to facilitate the healing ceremony, the transmission of prayers, and safeguard from potential harm; and that the medicine be ethically sourced.”

-But the biggest threat to the Wixárika, says Castillo, is the drug cartels that have infiltrated peyote fields in Mexico, speeding up the harvest to feed the black market and exacerbating land-use conflicts and environmental threats from industrial agricultural.
+But the most recent big threat to the Wixárika medicinal practices, says Castillo, are the drug cartels that have infiltrated peyote fields in Mexico, speeding up the harvest to feed the black market and exacerbating land-use conflicts and environmental threats from industrial agricultural.
 Castillo wants to see a more localized psychedelic ecosystem, with more medical research into LSD, which can be made cheaply in a lab.
 For her, peyote is no mere commodity.

 This article appears in the Fall 2024 print edition of Columbia Magazine with the title "The Psychedelic Prescription."